up-n-atom/8311/docs/posts/masquerade-as-the-att-inc-bgw320-500-505-on-xgs-pon-with-the-bfw-solutions-was-110.md

 Once rebooted, the SC/APC cable can safely be plugged into the WAS-110 and immediately receive O5 operational status.

+For troubleshooting, please read:

+[Troubleshoot connectivity issues with the BFW Solutions WAS-110]

 !!! tip "Clone the BGW320-500/505 MAC address on the router's DHCP WAN interface to avoid waiting for the 20 minute lease to expire."

 ### from the shell